acsl-technion/hyperturtle/readme.md

 ## Build Instructions
 1. Clone repository with submodules

-2. Build L0 Kernel
+2. Build and install L0 kernel

+3. Build and install libbpf

+4. Build L0 QEMU

-3. Create L1 VM
+5. Create L1 VM with the above kernel.

-4. Setup L1
+6. Launch L1 VM with the `launch_virt.sh` script

+7. (Optional) Install Kata Containers in L1

-5. Build Hyperupcall programs on L1
+8. Build Hyperupcall programs on L1

-6. Start L2 VM
+9. Start L2 VM (either via QEMU or Kata Containers).

 ## Evaluation
 For the network benchmarks, a second identical machine is connected via 100 gigabit ethernet back-to-back as described in the paper.